Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

-If you’ve spent any time researching high yield online savings accounts, surely you have come across CIT Bank by now (not to be confused with CitiBank).
+If you’ve spent any time researching high yield online savings accounts, surely you have come across a CIT Bank review by now (not to be confused with CitiBank).

 We’ve been getting lots of questions from readers about CIT, so we decided to do some research of our own.